Oluwatobiloba-The-Analyst/heart-failure-data-analysis/README.md

   Preventive measures and more aggressive interventions for patients above 60 should be implemented, as age significantly impacts outcomes.

 - **Addressing Gender Disparities:**
   Develop outreach programs specifically for men, since they appear to have higher prevalence in this dataset.
-Focus on education about early symptoms (e.g., breathlessness, fatigue, swelling) and the importance of routine check-ups.
+Focus on education about early symptoms and the importance of routine check-ups.
 Recommend regular cardiovascular screenings for men above 40–50 years, especially those with risk factors (hypertension, diabetes, smoking).
 While men may be more represented, ensure women are not overlooked.

 - **Data-Driven Decision-Making:**
   Interactive dashboards in clinical settings should be deployed to help healthcare professionals track critical metrics in real-time.